trgr234/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 - learn about markup languages
 - learn about [Markdown](https://daringfireball.net/projects/markdown/)
 - set up personal ICT 302 repository
-- discuss *Learning Journal Setup Proof of Concept*
+- introduce *Learning Journal Setup* Proof of Concept

 ### Friday, 30 August (Create):
 - **Last Day to Add**
 - review ICT 302 syllabus
 - clone ICT 302 syllabus in GitHub Desktop
-- use `issues` and `pull requests` to ask questions or suggest changes to the ICT 302 syllabus
+- use `issues` and `pull requests` to ask questions about or suggest changes to the ICT 302 syllabus

 ### Sunday, 1 September (Submit):